-- 1. Vehicle impact protection, such as car stops or other barriers approved by the Fire Marshal will be required.
-When possible, positioning of the MFU in such a manner to utilize existing barriers on the property such as substantial sign posts, fences, or other approved structures may be used as vehicle impact protection. - 2.
+1. Vehicle impact protection, such as car stops or other barriers approved by the Fire Marshall will be required.
+When possible, positioning of the MFU in

+- such a manner to utilize existing barriers on the property such as substantial sign posts, fences, or other approved structures may be used as vehicle impact protection. - 2.
 "Danger No Smoking" signs approved by the Fire Marshal shall be visible near LP-gas containers.
-Signs shall be in English and Spanish.

-3. A barrier, such as a fence, shall be provided to maintain a distance of at least three (3) feet of separation between the public and the propane containers.
+Signs shall be in English and Spanish. - 3.
+A barrier, such as chain, ropes or similar obstacles shall be provided to maintain a distance of at least three (3) feet of separation between the public and the propane containers.